 TERMINUS is a double-blind peer-reviewed quarterly of the Faculty of Polish Studies, the Jagiellonian University in Krakow, Poland.
 Founded in 1999, it is now published open-access as well as in print (online first).

-The journal focuses on Old-Polish literature up to the 18th century, especially on Renaissance and Neo-Latin literature, presented in the context of the Classical tradition, as well as Medieval and Early-Modern European culture.
-Submissions are invited on the following disciplines: Old-Polish Literature, Neo-Latin Literature, History of European Literatures, Classical Tradition, Medieval Studies, Renaissance Studies, History of Ideas, Humanism, Reformation, Rhetoric, Book History, Emblems, Comparative Literature, Literary Criticism.
+We invite the scholars to submit articles in the following fields: Old-Polish Literature, Neo-Latin Literature, History of European Literatures, Classical Tradition, Medieval Studies, Renaissance Studies, History of Ideas, Humanism, Reformation, Rhetoric, Book History, Emblems, Comparative Literature, and Literary Criticism.

 The journal is organized into three sections: 1.
 Research papers, 2.
 Editions and Translations, 3.
 Reviews and Book Reports.